 CHF does not pass on to any third parties personal information collected on its website without the consent of the individual or unless required by law.

-Individuals are able to access personal information held about them and amend it if it is incorrect by making a request in writing to the Executive Director.
+Individuals are able to access personal information held about them and amend it if it is incorrect by making a request in writing to the Chief Executive Officer.

 This Privacy Policy is supported by detailed privacy procedures contained in the CHF Office Procedures Manual used by CHF Secretariat staff when handling personal information.
-Any questions or concerns about the CHF Privacy Policy or CHFs privacy procedures should be directed to the CHF Secretariat, PO Box 3099, Manuka ACT 2603, telephone 02 6273 5444, email info@chf.org.au
+Any questions or concerns about the CHF Privacy Policy or CHFs privacy procedures should be directed to the CHF Secretariat, PO Box 73, Deakin ACT 2600, telephone 02 6273 5444, email info@chf.org.au